gussttaav/web-dev-playground/README.md

 - Database
   - Docker image: `gussttaav/g-commerce-mysql`

-Refer to the instructions on the [Docker Hub image page](https://hub.docker.com/repository/docker/gussttaav/g-commerce-frontend/general) to have the full stack running.
+Refer to the instructions on the [Docker Hub image page](https://hub.docker.com/repository/docker/gussttaav/g-commerce-frontend/general) to have the full stack running or just this application.

 ## 📁 Project Structure